 We generally offer a 12-month limited manufacturer's product and service warranty on our wrecker and car carrier products.
 Our warranty generally provides for repair or replacement of failed parts or components.
-Warranty service is usually performed by us or an authorized distributor.
+Our independent distributor customers regularly perform any needed warranty repair work themselves, rather than shipping products back to us, and then invoice us for the cost of the parts and labor.
 Management believes that we maintain adequate general liability and product liability insurance.